 index

-What a Genuine Certificate Usually Includes
+What a Genuine Gemstone Certificate Usually Includes

 • Report number (unique ID you can verify on the lab’s website)